 Latvian transport and storage sector is diversified, with sea and railway transport being important export services.
 Thus, Latvia is a natural home for regional headquarters and distribution centres of international companies.
 The sector is enhanced by the modernization and implementation of high-tech solutions and automation to processes.
-Competitive labour and favourable government policies aimed at improving the road infrastructure, promoting railway freight, simplifying customs procedures with Russia, and promoting ICT and new technologies further contribute to the potential.
+Competitive labour and favourable government policies aimed at improving the road infrastructure, promoting railway freight, and promoting ICT and new technologies further contribute to the potential.

 Largest airline and airport in the region; Logistics and post serving Alibaba airplanes; Rail integrated into all CIS rail system (1520mm); Upcoming Rail Baltica project; Multimodal terminals in 3 ice-free ports and seven smaller ports; TEN-T transport core network

 - We are proud to have the largest air transportation hub in the Baltics – Riga International Airport – offering 100 direct destinations and serving nearly half of Latvian national airline airBaltic passengers.